etsalah/mps_node/README.md

 # mps_node
-A clown of https://github.com/yeboahnanaosei/ghanamps in node
+A clone of https://github.com/yeboahnanaosei/ghanamps in node